RobertPastor/flight-profile/ReadMe-PgAdmin.md

 ## locally, pgAdmin4 allows to see the local PostGres SQL database

-launch the PGAdim4 windows executable and enter the password password is bobby1xx
+launch the PostGres Adim4 windows executable and enter the password password is bobby1xx

 database is called "flight" as defined in FlightProfile/settings.py when DEBUG = True